Group5github/Group5.github.io/README.md

 5. What are the chances of getting stuck in traffic in Toronto downtown when returning from work at 1600hrs in the afternoon?

 6. What is the best time to leave home for work, if working in downtown Toronto?
-Are there possible favorable routes?
+Are there possible favorable alternative routes?

-7. Can we apply time series prediction in predicting the state or nature of traffic on certain highways in the province?
+7. Can we predict the state or nature of traffic on certain highways in the province?

 8. Can we possibly apply clustering to this dataset to see the highway most affected by traffic?